StephanWagner87/ioBroker.Dexcom/README.md

-# ioBroker.Dexcom
-Get Glucose Data from Dexcom Share API
+# Dexcom Adapter for ioBroker

 This adapter fetches real-time glucose data from the Dexcom API.